-The performance report has been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
+The general purpose financial report has been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
 It complies with Public Benefit Entity International Public Sector Accounting Standards ("PBE IPSAS") and other applicable Financial Reporting Standards, as appropriate for Tier 2 not- for-profit public benefit entities, for which all reduced disclosure regime exemptions have been adopted.

-The Group qualifies as a Tier 2 reporting entity as for the two most recent reporting periods total expenditure was between \$2m and \$30m and the Group is not considered to be publicly accountable.
+The Group qualifies as a Tier 2 reporting entity as for the two most recent reporting periods total expenditure was less than \$33 million and the Group is not considered to be publicly accountable.